rubyforgood/babywearing/deploy/docs/deploy.azure.md

 **doc is WIP (i.e. NOT COMPLETE YET)**

 The below manual process has been integrated with Travis CI with the exception of the "Create the VM" and related steps.
 Currently the `babywearing-stage` VM has been created and setup.
-When a push is made to the `master` or `staging` branch, that branch is deployed to the VM.
+When a push is made to the `staging` branch, that branch is deployed to the VM.
+Other branches can be added in the `deploy` section of `travis.yml`.

 ----------------------
 Required: